How Do RV Bathrooms Work?

 Can I Flush Toilet Paper In An RV?

 Can you flush toilet paper in an RV?
 Some people choose to dispose of toilet paper instead of flushing, but this is not necessary.
-If you are concerned, there are a couple of manufacturers that make specific toilet paper for your RV that can be broken down easier in the dark tank.
+If one is concerned, there are a couple of manufacturers that make specific toilet paper for your RV that can be broken down easier in the dark tank.
 How do you know if your toilet paper is suitable for your RV?
 Get a couple of jars with lids and fill it with water ¾ of the way up.
 Now add a couple pieces of the toilet paper you want to use and place it in one jar and do the same with the other jar, but with the specific toilet paper for RVs.
 Now screw the lid and shake both jars up.
 Notice how the RV toilet paper breaks up?
 If your brand that you want to use also breaks up like the RV specific toilet paper, then you should be good to go.

 While you do need to remember to be mindful of the amount that you use, you can flush toilet paper in an RV.
 Too much, and you can create a clog in the tank which will be difficult to flush out of the system when dumping the tank.
 Emptying your waste water tanks properly is critical for not developing future problems.
 Have a look at this article on how to empty your waste water tanks.